2020 Democratic candidates turn focus to climate change

 “The Democrats’ destructive “environmental” proposals will raise your energy bill and prices at the pump,” Trump warned.

 Democrats spent the run-up to the event burnishing their environmental credentials, with five candidates releasing in-depth proposals to slash carbon emissions.
-Vermont Sen. Bernie Sanders went further, challenging his rivals for the party’s presidential nomination to join him in supporting a full ban on the oil and gas extraction technique known as hydraulic fracturing, which is strongly opposed by most environmentalists.
+Vermont Sen. Bernie Sanders went further, challenging his rivals for the party’s presidential nomination to join him in supporting a full ban on fracking, which is strongly opposed by most environmentalists who view it as an unmanageable risk to local water and air quality as well as the broader climate.

-But while Sanders worked to differentiate himself from former Vice President Joe Biden — who has held an early lead in the Democratic primary and has pledged to regulate, though not abolish, hydraulic fracturing — the Republican National Committee was criticizing both Sanders and Biden for “radical climate policies.”
+But while Sanders worked to differentiate himself from former Vice President Joe Biden — who has held an early lead in the Democratic primary and has pledged to regulate, though not abolish, fracking — the Republican National Committee was criticizing both Sanders and Biden for “radical climate policies.”

-Another top Republican went after Democrats for proposing climate platforms too aggressive to earn any bipartisan support in Congress.
+Another top Republican went after Democrats for proposing climate platforms that he said were too aggressive to earn any bipartisan support in Congress.

 “The gap between rhetoric and reality among Democrats has gotten out of hand,” said Oregon Rep. Greg Walden, the top Republican on the House Energy and Commerce Committee.
 Walden contended that nuclear power must remain part of any workable climate plan.
 Nuclear currently generates an estimated one-fifth of U.S. electricity.

 While Biden’s plan leaves room for nuclear to remain a power-generation option, Sanders would seek to eliminate it outright.
-Two other leading presidential candidates, Massachusetts Sen. Elizabeth Warren and California Sen. Kamala Harris, have not yet specified how they would approach nuclear power.